Run Less, Run Harder in Successful Running Training Plan for Endurance

 Then you need to go really hard to get faster.

-A good includes at least one long slow day, one or two interval days, some strength training, yoga and/or mobility work, and recovery/ rest.
+A good training plan includes at least one long slow day, one or two interval days, some strength training, yoga and/or mobility work, and recovery/ rest.

 How that kind of schedule works together to build up to your target event or adventure goal is what I do.